Incontinence Care For Seniors: 9 Tips for Caregivers

 Clothing that’s tough to get on and off could be causing accidents.
 They also make it difficult to get cleaned up afterward.

 For example, pants with an elastic waistband are quicker and easier to pull down than pants with a regular zip fly.
-That will help your older adult get to the toilet quickly and hopefully avoid an accident.
+That will help your older adult reach the toilet quickly and hopefully prevent an accident.

-Plus, elastic waistbands are much easier to manage if you’re helping to undress or dress them.
+Additionally, elastic waistbands are much easier to manage when helping someone get undressed or dressed.

-Many clothing items found at major retailer stores will work.
-Try to avoid clothes with multiple fastenings (no button-fly pants!), difficult clasps, tricky zippers, or tight openings.
+Many clothing items found at major retail stores will work.
+Try to avoid clothes with multiple fastenings (such as button-fly pants), difficult clasps, tricky zippers, or tight openings.

 And depending on your older adult’s needs, adaptive clothing that’s specifically designed for easy access might work even better.
-As a bonus, many of today’s adaptive clothing designs are stylish and discreet as well as easy to get on and off.
+As a bonus, many of today’s adaptive clothing designs are stylish and discreet, while also being easy to put on and take off.

-If your older adult has Alzheimer’s or dementia and they tend to inappropriately take off their clothes or incontinence briefs, try a back-zip jumpsuit like these from Silvert’s or these from Buck & Buck
+If your older adult has Alzheimer’s or dementia and they tend to take off their clothes or incontinence briefs inappropriately, try a back-zip jumpsuit like these from Silvert’s or these from Buck & Buck

-They look like a separate top and bottom, but are actually a one-piece jumpsuit that are tough to take off without help.
+They appear to be a separate top and bottom, but are actually a one-piece jumpsuit that is difficult to take off without assistance.

-For a variety of reasons, a caregiver might not be able to provide incontinence care on their own or in a home setting.
+For various reasons, a caregiver may not be able to provide incontinence care independently or in a home setting.

 In that case, consider hiring an in-home caregiver to help with personal hygiene and toileting.
-Or, consider moving them to a care community that provides a higher level of care.
+Alternatively, consider relocating them to a care community that offers a higher level of care.

 Recommended for you: